dora-metrics/pelorus/docs/philosophy/problem.md

 The concepts of Lean Thinking have been changing the way that businesses think about value and about the customer.
 Agile and Kanban frameworks have provided teams with ways to apply Lean principles to plan and manage their work in ways that are more visible and impactful to business.
 Still, measuring the evolution of an organization, especially when there are many teams, remains a very difficult challenge.

-This is the problem we want to solve.
+**This is the problem we want to help solve.**

 The true complexity of this problem becomes more obvious when we realize that not only do we have to master the flow of work across multiple teams, but often, we have to either aggregate or break down the work with the right context so that it makes sense to different audiences within IT--all of whom think in varying scopes of time.
-To talk about this, we leverage the 5 Elements model below.
+To talk about this, we leverage the [_5 Elements model_](#the-5-elements-of-it) below.

-**This is the problem we want to help solve.**

-The true complexity of this problem becomes more obvious when we realize that not only do we have to master passing invisible work across multiple teams, but often, we have to either aggregate or break down the work so that it makes sense to different audiences within IT--all of whom think in varying scopes of time.
-To talk about this, we leverage the _5 Elements_ model below.

 ## The 5 Elements of IT